PhilLaboratory/NormalityCausality/README.md

 # NormalityCausality
-This is the NoC project repo.
+This is the Normal Causation project repo.

+The project folder should contain: Data (raw data), Cleaning/analysis (data cleaning and analysis scripts), Writeup, Git, Readings, Readme file, Manuscript (preprint and manuscript).